Language: EN

 When an instance of a derived class is created, the constructor of the base class is automatically invoked before the constructor of the derived class.

-It can be explicitly specified which constructor of the base class should be called using the base keyword.
+You can explicitly specify which constructor of the base class to call using the base keyword.

 public class Animal